 Main example in "Darkness Falls", which ironically won an award from the EMA because of its "environmentalist message".
 The Monster of that episode is a species of photosensitive tree mites capable of swarming and killing a score of humans that were released from hibernation by loggers illegally cutting down old-growth trees.

 In "Fearful Symmetry".
 The WAO ('Wild Again Organization') is suspected of releasing an elephant from a zoo whose cages are too small to make the animals comfortable.
-It turns out to be that the first case wasn't their fault.
+It turns out that the first case wasn't their fault.
 Later, when one of the WAO members attempts to release a tiger to force the Government to shut down the zoo, the tiger kills him.

 NUMB3RS had one of these, who accidentally killed a professor (when his partner learned of it later, he was appalled).
 It turned out that he was schizophrenic and thought animals had greater "spirits" then humans; he acted independently from the main animal rights group.